March 2019 - Vol. 14, No. 3

 The study will be performed under the supervision of Dr. Ken Harkin professor and section head of small animal internal medicine.

 This veterinary clinical study follows the announcement of positive results from a randomized, double-blind, placebo-controlled study that examined the impact of Fortetropin on recovery following tibial plateau leveling osteotomy (TPLO) surgery in dogs.
-Dr. Harkin also served as the Principal Investigator for the earlier study and presented the results at the North American Veterinary Community (NAVC) Conference / VMX on January 20, 2019.
+Dr. Harkin also served as the Principal Investigator for the earlier study and presented the results at the North American Veterinary Community (NAVC) Conference/VMX on Jan.
+20, 2019.

 Forty geriatric dogs that suffer from three of the following conditions will be recruited to participate in the study: weakness, weight loss, slowed or altered mobility, or exercise intolerance.
 Twenty of these dogs will be assigned to receive Fortetropin and 20 will be assigned to receive a macronutrient-matched placebo.
 All of the dogs participating in the study will be fitted with an activity collar.
 After two weeks of initial activity monitoring, the dogs will receive either Fortetropin or placebo for 12 weeks.
 The Quality of Life (QOL) assessment will be based on the Liverpool Osteoarthritis in Dogs (LOAD) Questionnaire.